Website security basics for small businesses

 Permissions-Policy: camera=(), microphone=(), geolocation=()

-If you’re on Cloudflare or Netlify, these can be set in configuration files without touching server config.
+If you’re on Cloudflare or Netlify, you can set these in configuration files without touching server config.

-- Review admin accounts — remove any you don’t recognize
+- Review admin accounts and remove any you don’t recognize

 - Check Google Search Console for security warnings

-- Verify your backups are running and restorable
+- Verify your backups are running and actually restorable

-- Review your site for unexpected content or redirects
+- Scan your site for unexpected content, pages, or redirects

 - Unexpected redirects to other websites